OSGeo/PROJ/docs/source/operations/projections/healpix.rst

 .. option:: +rot

     Rotation of the HEALPix map in degrees.
+A positive value results in a clockwise rotation in the cartesian / projected coordinate space.

     *Defaults to 0.0.*